-Outsource Agile Software Development Using a Nearshore Strategy
+Using a Nearshore Strategy

-You get all the benefits of the Agile development approach, without the hassles of dealing with a dispersed development team spread across multiple time zones.
-In the end, the key thing you get is rapid response to change.
-Requirements and strategies can evolve as each release comes out versus having to wait for a big release at the very end and discovering an assumption made early on was totally wrong.
+You get all the benefits of the agile development approach, without the hassles of dealing with a dispersed development team spread across multiple time zones.
+The key advantage over offshoring is rapid response to change.
+Requirements and strategies can evolve with each iteration, instead of having to wait for a big release at the very end and discovering an assumption made early on was totally wrong.

-Remember, agile development is not a pass off and do approach but one that works iteratively.
-Both the local and remote teams must be able to frequently present completed iterations to project managers to ensure progress is being made in the right direction towards the end goal, the successful delivery of a finished product.
+Remember, agile development is not a “pass off and do” approach but one that works iteratively.
+Both the local and remote teams must be able to present completed iterations frequently to project managers to ensure progress is being made in the right direction towards the end goal: the successful delivery of a finished product.

 If you’re ready to outsource agile software development to more effectively run your business, contact us here at Accelerance.
-We’ll put you in touch with nearshore firms that we think would be a good fit for your project.
+We’ll put you in touch with nearshore firms we think would be a good fit for your project.

 As CEO, Andy leads and advocates for the globalization and collaboration of great software teams with companies in search of talent, innovation and a globally-distributed extension of their engineering function and culture.
 Andy founded the ground-breaking nearshore software development services company, Isthmus Costa Rica.
 He began his global software services career as a division manager at Cognizant during their early formative years.